Courses in the South West region

 If there are no dates listed for the course you'd like to attend, or if you'd like to be made aware of further dates, please register your interest here.

-This is a course for reps who are new to representing individual members or those who are considering becoming more involved in the direct representation of individual and groups of members.
-Those who have been practicing for some time may also find this course to be a useful refresher of best practice.
+This is a course for reps who are new to representing individual members or those who are considering becoming more involved in the direct representation of members.
+More experienced reps are welcome to join as a refresher.

 - PrintPrint this page